 The UK Border Force have created two graphics to make new residents aware of restrictions at the border.
 Please take a look at the links below before travelling to London in order to make your immigration process smoother and quicker!

 For the MSc in Marketing and Creativity, students are required to stay in Paris from the end of August until the end of October.
 MSc in Energy Management and Master in Agribusiness Management students are required to stay in Paris from the beginning of April until the end of June.

 It is the student's responsibility to obtain the most up-to-date information and to apply for the correct visa, as regulations may change from year to year, as well as with regards to the individual countries of origin.
 The School cannot take responsibility for an incorrect Visa application.

 ESCP Europe will support non-EU students in their French Visa application to the extent of preparing letters to confirm a student’s status, enrolment and programme structure.
 All other steps are the student's responsibility.
 Non-EU students must bear in mind that - as a general rule - it is not possible to apply for the French visa earlier than three months before departure to France.

-During the MMK's third term (May – June) and MEM's second term (January – March) - both taught in London - students are strongly advised to check with the French Consulate if they can apply for their French visa from the UK, both with regards to short- or long-stay.
+During the MMK's third term (May – June) and MEM and MAM's second term (January – March) - both taught in London - students are strongly advised to check with the French Consulate if they can apply for their French visa from the UK, both with regards to short- or long-stay.
 Please note that sometimes - but entirely at the discretion of the Consulate - this is a possibility.
 Otherwise, students may need to go back to their home country during the summer break to obtain a visa, and should be prepared for this possibility.